 Financial aid satisfactory academic progress

 According to the United States Department of Education regulations and Missouri Department of Higher Education policy, all students applying for federal and/or state financial assistance (as well as some private, credit-based loans) must meet and maintain satisfactory academic progress in a degree program to receive funding.
-Students who are not making academic progress when they initially apply for aid will not be eligible for financial aid at Columbia College until academic progress is met or the appeal for financial aid is approved.
-The financial aid office will review the academic progress of financial aid recipients at least once per academic year.
-The standard review time is in May.
+Students who are not making academic progress when they initially apply for aid will not be eligible for financial aid at Columbia College until academic progress is met or the student submits an appeal for financial aid and the College approves the appeal.

 What is satisfactory academic progress & how is it defined?